 SPRING PILGRIMAGE

-Each year, late March and early April, the Vicksburg Bed and Breakfast Association sponsor a tour of selected B&B’s and historical residences.
-I was able to join a group of visitors on one of the five tours.
+Each year, late March and early April, the Vicksburg Bed and Breakfast Association sponsors a tour of selected B&Bs and historical residences.
+I joined a group of visitors on one of the five tours.
 We boarded the van at the Old Depot Museum beside the Mississippi River and headed out to experience three of Vicksburg’s historic residences.

 The Mississippi River was and is the soul of Vicksburg and its main source of revenue in the early 1800s.
 Paddle wheelers first docked in Vicksburg in 1811.
 By 1830, three hundred fifty paddle wheelers were docking there, and by 1850, over one thousand docked there.
 The record for the most paddle wheeler dockings in a day is two-hundred fifty.

-In 1876, the Mississippi River changed its course because of an earthquake.
+In 1876, the Mississippi River changed course due to an earthquake.
 The quake caused it to shift a bit to the West.

-In the Trinity Episcopal Church, there are six stained glass Tiffany windows.
-Near the Church is Vicksburg’s war memorials park.
+At Trinity Episcopal Church, there are six Tiffany stained-glass windows.
+Near the Church is Vicksburg’s War Memorials Park.
 The first memorial installed was the Civil War memorial in 1910.

 McNUTT HOUSE

 The McNutt House is a working B&B, located in the historic district of Vicksburg and owned by Elvin and Pam McFerrin.
-The historic home is listed on that National Register of Historic Places.
-Upon our arrival, Elvin and Pam both dressed in period costume welcomed us inside.
+The historic home is listed on the National Register of Historic Places.
+Upon our arrival, Elvin and Pam, both dressed in period costume, welcomed us inside.
 Our group sat around at the dining room table to learn the history of the house.
-The McFerrin’s bought the 193-year-old residence in 2010.
+The McFerrins bought the 193-year-old residence in 2010.

 The home was completed in 1826.
 Attorney Alexander McNutt bought the home in 1829.
-McNutt practiced law in Jackson, Mississippi for a couple of years, then came to Vicksburg.
+McNutt practiced law in Jackson, Mississippi, for a couple of years, then came to Vicksburg.
 McNutt’s wealth grew quickly.
-In 1838, McNutt elected 12th Governor of Mississippi and he and his wife, Betsy, maintained the home until 1846.
-The Wright family bought the house and generations of the family lived there until 1966.
-By then the house had fallen into disrepair, and it was donated to the Vicksburg Historical Society.
-Another owner held the residence until 2010 when Elvin and Pam took over the ownership.
+In 1838, McNutt was elected the 12th Governor of Mississippi, and he and his wife, Betsy, maintained the home until 1846.
+The Wright family bought the house, and generations of the family lived there until 1966.
+By then, the house had fallen into disrepair, and it was donated to the Vicksburg Historical Society.
+Another owner held the residence until 2010, when Elvin and Pam took over the ownership.

-While all of the furnishings are not original to the house, many pieces are family pieces are from Pam’s longtime Vicksburg’s family.
-The buffet is a family piece, manufactured by Prudent Mallard in New Orleans and dates to 1850-60s.
-The Silver service set was crafted in Baltimore and is made of coin silver belonged to Emma Balfour, Pam’s relative and diarist of the Siege of Vicksburg.
+While not all of the furnishings are original to the house, many pieces are family pieces from Pam’s longtime Vicksburg family.
+The buffet is a family piece, manufactured by Prudent Mallard in New Orleans, and dates to the 1850s-60s.
+The Silver service set was crafted in Baltimore and is made of coin silver that belonged to Emma Balfour, Pam’s relative and diarist of the Siege of Vicksburg.

 MAGNOLIA’S

-Magnolia’s is a restored Victorian Queen Anne style home once owned by the Vick family in the 1870s.
+Magnolia’s is a restored Victorian Queen Anne-style home once owned by the Vick family in the 1870s.
 2018 is the home’s first year on the pilgrimage tour.
-Our hosts, the Jones’ were clad in period costume as they welcomed our tour group inside.
-They both have put in a lot of work into restoring the home during the eight years they have owned the house.
+Our hosts, the Joneses, were clad in period costume as they welcomed our tour group inside.
+They have both put a lot of work into restoring the home over the eight years they have owned it.

 BAER HOUSE